 Most departments are aware that the City has a nondiscrimination statement that includes persons with disabilities.
 No departments reported posting a nondiscrimination statement in a location that maximizes public exposure.
 The nondiscrimination statement includes information about how to reach the City's ADA coordinator.
 Some departments notify all persons that meetings, hearings, and conferences will be held in accessible locations and that adaptive aids such as assistive listening devices will be provided upon request to participants with disabilities.
 Non-discrimination language is included on agendas.
 No department reported notifying all persons about how and with whom to file a disability complaint.

-- Increase outreach to persons with disabilities and the organizations that serve them.
-The City should inform the public of the possible modifications that can be provided to make services, programs, and activities accessible. - 2.
-Include the following or similar notice regarding the City's commitment to providing accessible services in all City publications that provide information about City services, programs, or activities.
+1. It is required that the City include the following or similar notice regarding the City's commitment to providing accessible services in all City publications that provide information about City services, programs, or activities.
 The notice should also be placed in all City departments in a location that will maximize public exposure.